Creating a IPersistentSet compatible Binary Tree in Clojure

 (defn search [tree value] ...)

-In the code laid out below we are providing a wrapper around the functions that we have already developed - for the contract that is needed to become a IPersistentSet.
-Creating a new type called BinaryTree which holds a root tree node, allows us to easily handle the use-case of an empty set, along with logical proxying to the existing functions.
+In the code below, we provide a wrapper around the functions that we have already developed, ensuring they conform to the contract required for an IPersistentSet.
+Creating a new type called BinaryTree, which holds a root tree node, allows us to easily handle the use case of an empty set while logically proxying to the existing functions.

 (deftype BinaryTree [tree]